 This International Standard provides a framework for governing bodies of organizations (including owners, board members, directors, partners, senior executives, or similar) on the best way to prepare an organization for digital investigations before they occur.
 This International Standard applies to the development of strategic processes (and decisions) relating to the retention, availability, access, and cost effectiveness of digital evidence disclosure.
 This International Standard is applicable to all types and sizes of organizations.
-The International Standard is about the prudent strategic preparation for digital investigation of an organization.
-Forensic readiness ensures that an organization has made the appropriate and relevant strategic preparation for accepting potential events of an evidential nature.
-Actions may occur as the result of inevitable security breaches, fraud, and reputation assertion.
+The International Standard is about the prudent strategic preparation for digital investigation.
+Forensic readiness assures that an organization has made the appropriate and relevant strategic preparation for accepting potential events of an evidential nature.
+Actions can occur as the result of inevitable security breaches, fraud, and reputation assertion.
 In every situation, information technology (IT) has to be strategically deployed to maximize the effectiveness of evidential availability, accessibility, and cost efficiency

 Figure 1 shows typical activities surrounding an incident and its investigation.
 The numbers shown in this diagram (e.g. 27037) indicate the International Standards listed above and the shaded bars show where each is most likely to be directly applicable or has some influence over the investigative process (e.g. by setting policy or creating constraints).
 It is recommended, however, that all should be consulted prior to, and during, the planning and preparation phases.
-The process classes shown are defined fully in this International Standard and the activities identified match those discussed in more detail in ISO/IEC 27035-2, ISO/IEC 27037:2012, and ISO/IEC 27042:2015.
+The process classes shown are defined fully in this International Standard and the activities identified match those discussed in more detail in ISO/IEC 27035-2, and ISO/IEC 27037.